 by: Danette Glassy, MD, FAAP & Pooja Tandon, MD, FAAP

-safe distance from others?
+safe distance from others during the COVID-19 pandemic?
 Think nature exploration!

 Read on for ways that you and your children can get a physical and emotional boost from being outdoors while still practicing good social distancing.